 You are entitled to one day’s paid leave if the funeral is for your parent, sibling, your spouse’s parent or sibling, or your child’s spouse.
 You may add one day to this if you are arranging a funeral.

-For more distant relatives, such as your or your spouse’s grandparent, grandchild, or other close person who was living in the household with you at the time of the death, you are entitled to paid leave for as long as necessary, but not more than one day.
+For more distant relatives, such as your or your spouse’s grandparent, grandchild, or other close person who was living in the same household as you at the time of death, you are entitled to paid leave for as long as necessary, but not more than one day.
 The same conditions apply to the funeral of a fellow employee.
 The employer determines the persons attending the funeral.

 For the funeral of more distant relatives such as an uncle, aunt, cousin, you must take leave or make individual arrangements with your employer.
 However, the law no longer guarantees you anything in this case.

-There are also inheritance proceedings related to the death.
+There are also inheritance proceedings connected with the death.
 If you are summoned to see a notary for this reason, you are entitled to leave without pay.

 Tip for article